Journal or Book Title

 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-Bowers, Erin Louise and Munkvold, Gary P., "Fumonisins in Conventional and Transgenic, Insect-Resistant Maize Intended for Fuel Ethanol Production: Implications for Fermentation Efficiency and DDGS Co-Product Quality" (2014).
+Bowers, Erin L. and Munkvold, Gary P., "Fumonisins in Conventional and Transgenic, Insect-Resistant Maize Intended for Fuel Ethanol Production: Implications for Fermentation Efficiency and DDGS Co-Product Quality" (2014).
 Plant Pathology and Microbiology Publications.
 53.